How To Find Cheap Flights (+ Practical Tips)

 When to book flights

 It depends.
-It depends so much that there is not 1 single answer.
+It depends so much that there is not one single answer.

 You can use Google Flights’ historical price information to check a flight a few days from now, then deduce how the price of a similar flight 3 months from now may change.
 That’s not a foolproof method but gives you some idea.